DV

 Strategy & risk

-VIG tracks Basket (Vanguard Dividend Appreciation ETF holdings) with a seeks to track the performance of the s&p u.s. dividend growers index, which consists of common stocks of companies that have a record of at least 10 years of increasing regular cash dividend payments. approach, while VTV tracks CRSP US Large Cap Value Index using a provide exposure to the fund's underlying index or strategy per issuer materials. strategy.
-Beta is 0.81 for VIG and 0.76 for VTV, indicating VTV is less volatile relative to the market.
+VIG tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index approach, while VTV tracks CRSP US Large Cap Value Index using an index strategy.
+Beta is 0.79 for VIG and 0.74 for VTV, indicating VTV is less volatile relative to the market.

 Fund details